Reasons for Jaw Bone Loss and Deterioration

-By completing a bone graft procedure, Dr. Alamat is now able to restore bone function and growth, thereby halting the effects of poor denture care.
+By completing a bone graft procedure, Drs.
+Alamat or Kim is now able to restore bone function and growth, thereby halting the effects of poor denture care.

 When a tooth is knocked out or broken to the extent that no biting surface is left below the gum line, bone stimulation stops, which results in jaw bone loss.
 Some common forms of tooth and jaw trauma include: teeth knocked out from injury or accident, jaw fractures, or teeth with a history of trauma that may die and lead to bone loss years after the initial trauma.

 A bone grafting procedure would be necessary to reverse the effects of bone deterioration, restoring function and promoting new bone growth in traumatized areas.

 Misalignment issues can create a situation in the mouth where some teeth no longer have an opposing tooth structure.
 The unopposed tooth can over-erupt, causing deterioration of the underlying bone.

 Issues such as TMJ problems, normal wear-and-tear, and lack of treatment can also create abnormal physical forces that interfere with the teeth’s ability to grind and chew properly.
 Over time, bone deterioration can occur where the bone is losing stimulation.

 Osteomyelitis is a type of bacterial infection in the bone and bone marrow of the jaw.
 This infection leads to inflammation, which can cause a reduction of blood supply to the bone.
 Treatment for osteomyelitis generally requires antibiotics and the removal of the affected bone.
 A bone graft procedure may be required to restore bone function and growth lost during removal.